Data Source Overview

 Roles Management

-This section is used to manage roles in the database.
+Next part of this section is used to manage roles in the database.
 In the configuration for a single entry with a role, you can specify a notification alias associated with an email group.
 This group will be informed when, for example, a session is requested for a particular role.
 Additionally, there are other options like the one to set the number of approvals needed to approve a specific role.

-The entire configuration is described as follows:
+The role configuration is described as follows:

-• Role Name: Used to select a role from the database for which we want to create a configuration.
+- Role Name: Used to select a role from the database for which we want to create a configuration.

-• Notification Alias: Here, you indicate the notification entry created in the Admin tab, which will be used to notify users associated with it when an action concerns the specified role.
+- Notification Alias: Here, you indicate the notification entry created in the Admin tab, which will be used to notify users associated with it when an action concerns the specified role.
 After clicking on the envelope icon next to it, you can view the list of emails associated with the specified notification.

-• Default Time: Specifies the default session duration for the given role.
+- Default Time: Specifies the default session duration for the given role.

-• Maximum Time: Determines the maximum time for which a particular role can be requested.
+- Maximum Time: Determines the maximum time for which a particular role can be requested.

-• Approvals Needed: Used to specify the number of approvals required for the requested role to be approved.
+- Approvals Needed: Used to specify the number of approvals required for the requested role to be approved.
 The default value is 1.
 You cannot set a value higher than the number of emails associated with the specified notification alias.
 If no emails are associated with the notification, the value is set to 0, and it cannot be changed.

-Warning: This feature is NOT functional when using MySQL with version < 8.
+Warning: This feature is NOT functional when using MySQL with version < 8.0.

 Database Browser (beta)